Skip to main content

 Chief Pharmacy Controlled Substance Officer and Controlled Substance Oversight Committee

 The role of Chief Pharmacy Controlled Substance Officer (“CPCSO”) was implemented at CVS Health in May 2022.
 This individual’s responsibilities include acting as a member of the Controlled Substance Governance Committee (described below), leading the Company’s Pharmacy Professional Practices Department, and overseeing compliance with 21 CFR 1306.04 (the federal regulation relating to the purpose of an issued prescription) and the injunctive relief terms of the global opioid settlement described above.
 The CPCSO is to provide reports at least quarterly to the Controlled Substance Governance Committee, which is made up of members from the Company’s Compliance, Legal, Pharmacy Operations and Asset Protection Departments.
-On an annual basis, the Controlled Substance Governance Committee is to provide a written report to various designated officers of the Company, including the CCO.
-The CCO is to determine when it is appropriate to make a report to the Board or any of its Committee, but is to report to the Board or one of its Committees at least annually.
+On an annual basis, the Controlled Substance Governance Committee provides a written report to various designated officers of the Company, including the CCO.
+The CCO determines when it is appropriate to make a report to the Board or any of its Committees, but in any event reports to the Board or one of its Committees at least annually.

 The Company’s Ongoing Efforts